 - credit hours used in calculating the grade point average

 In the Transitional Study Courses (TSRA 40, 45, 50; TSMA 10, 15, 20, 25), a grade of “G” may be awarded.
 The grade of “G ” is not computed in semester or cumulative grade point averages.
 The grade means the student has made progress in skills development, but are advised to take another semester of work in transitional courses to be prepared for the next level class or general associate degree course work.

 The Grade of “X” (Audit)

 You may audit a class for enjoyment, personal exploration, gaining insight into a new subject, or for other reasons.
 Auditing students are expected to participate in the class by attending and completing all assignments.
 Those who do not wish to complete daily assignments may be required to develop an “audit contract” with the course instructor.
-Audited courses receive no academic credit and therfore do not apply towards graduation requirements, financial aid eligibility, or athletic team eligibility.
+Audited courses receive no academic credit and therefore do not apply toward graduation requirements, financial aid eligibility or athletic team eligibility.

 A change from audit to credit status must be made before seven-eighths (7/8) of the duration of the course has elapsed.
 Course requirements must have been completed prior to the request for this change and must have the consent of the instructor.